archpuddington/pf_randomizr/README.md

 Pathfinder character generator

 All Core/APG/ACG classes are in
-All core/featured/uncommon races are in, unless they have +4 in any category
+All core/featured/uncommon races are in
+Normalize fn has been updated- works i think, there's a bit of a ghost in the machine there Leveling has partial support

+NEXT current: finish ui upgrade

-NEXT: Update objects.json for new feature/result retrieval structure, then update generation logic: skills, saves, bab, hp, and incorporate level (math: total bab = math.floor(class_level*bab_type))
+NEXT 3 months ago: Update objects.json for new feature/result retrieval structure, then update generation logic: skills, saves, bab, hp, and incorporate level (math: total bab = math.floor(class_level*bab_type))

 TODO:
-  -Add Magus
+  -Add Magus, special classes

-  -Add Uncommon races

-  -Skills/spells/feats

-  -Structure for leveling module
+  -spells/feats

   -Add unarmed damage table